Elevating The Home Builder Customer Experience

 Once a lead is captured, how do you positively nurture them?
 This is a crucial stage in the process and one in which many prospects are lost.
 The secret sauce is often a combination of components such as personalization, valuable information and strategic invitations—most of which can be automated to speed the process and create more efficiency.

 The truth is, lead nurturing is a massive topic on its own.
 But in terms of the home builder customer experience, we encourage you to audit every touchpoint in your nurturing process.
-More often than not, you'll find plenty of opportunities to empower and tastefully move your leads down-funnel.
+More often than not, you'll find plenty of opportunities to empower and effectively move your leads down-funnel.

 Phase 4: Decision

 The point of purchase is emotional — especially for someone buying a new home.
 There can be moments of euphoria.
 There can be feelings of doubt.
 Sometimes all at the same time.
+Home buyer remorse is likely to set in.

 But this makes it a huge opportunity to make them feel appreciated and looked after.